I’m scared to write this down, in fear that it will go away, but…

 things are actually going a little bit better!

-Also, I’ve started working part-time for my dad in the afternoons.
+One of the things that’s contributed to this is that I’ve started working part-time for my dad in the afternoons.
 He owns his own small construction business, and it’s really a family operation (the other secretary is my grandmother!).
 I do a lot of tasks that others might consider menial – i.e. answering phones, making copies, etc. – but I love helping my dad.
 He’s the hardest working person I know.
 He works every. single. day. (including weekends) to provide for our family.
 So any little thing I can do to help him makes me feel like I’m giving back for all that he’s done for me.
 This is one thing that I definitely appreciate compared to my old job in a large corporation – when you’re one of 40,000 + employees (just in Connecticut), you kind of feel a little insignificant.
 But at my dad’s office, every task is important.
 There’s no safety net.
 Everything you do matters.
 And I love it!

 So that’s a little re-cap of my summer so far!
 I’ve been working, spending time with friends and family, and enjoying all of this wonderful seasonal produce.
 Today’s recipe is really a celebration of summer’s bounty – featuring sweet summer corn, farm-fresh tomatoes, herbs, and lettuce.
 It’s all tossed in a simple mix of lemon juice and olive oil, to really let the natural flavors of the produce shine through.
 I hope you all love it!